mags0ft/spamfilter/docs/README.md

 ### How spamfilter is built

-- 🎨 **Highly modular** - everything in the module is reusable, from algorithms over machines to blueprint classes.
+- 🎨 **Highly modular** - everything in the module is reusable, from algorithms over pipelines to blueprint classes.
 Build your own, perfect spam filter model using the modular built-in classes.
-- ✨ **Premade filtering machines** - the module comes with a variety of premade models that are ready to be dropped into your environment, optimized for each usecase.
+- ✨ **Premade filtering pipelines** - the module comes with a variety of premade models that are ready to be dropped into your environment, optimized for each usecase.
 - 👉 **Built-in algorithms** - with 10+ spam detection algorithms built right into the module, you can create your high-accuracy filter within seconds.
 - ⚙ **Customizable spam handling** - you decide how spam should be handled.
 The spamfilter package can censor, mitigate or even dismiss spam on its own.
 - 🐍 **Built with typed, documented python** - written in highest, modern python standards, spamfilter is easy to understand for new users.